omakk/omakk.github.io/_posts/2018-05-28-four-open-months-at-collabora.md

 ---
 layout: post
 title: "Four Open Months at Collabora"
-summary: "An overview of my internship experience at Collabora"
+summary: "An overview of my internship experience"
 ---

-# Four Open Months at Collabora

 At the start of 2018 in January, I joined Collabora, an open source software consultancy, as a Software Engineer Intern with the Multimedia team.
 Reaching the end of that internship, I would like to take the time to share my experience.